hbctraining/Intro-to-rnaseq-hpc-O2/lessons/07_automating_workflow.md

 # USAGE: sh rnaseq_analysis_on_input_file.sh <name of fastq file>
 ```

-It is okay to specify this everything else is set up, since you will have most clarity about the script only once it is fully done.
+It is okay to specify this after everything else is set up, since you will have most clarity about the script only once it is fully done.

 ### Saving and running script